← Back to 史記

 22

-King Wu died.
-King Cheng was young.
-The Duke of Zhou Dan substituted and administered the government, holding the state.
+After King Wu died, King Cheng was still young, so the Duke of Zhou Dan governed in his stead and held the state together.
 Guan and Cai doubted it.
-They then made rebellion with Wu Geng, desiring to attack King Cheng and the Duke of Zhou.
-The Duke of Zhou had already received King Cheng's command to execute Wu Geng, kill Guan Shu, and banish Cai Shu.
-He then commanded Wei Zi Kai to replace the Yin descendants, offer their ancestor sacrifices, made the Wei Zi command to repeat it, and established the state at Song.
-Wei Zi was therefore able to be benevolent and worthy.
-He then replaced Wu Geng.
-Therefore Yin's remnant people greatly revered and loved the man.
+They then rebelled with Wu Geng, desiring to attack King Cheng and the Duke of Zhou.
+The Duke of Zhou had received King Cheng's command to execute Wu Geng, kill Guan Shu, and banish Cai Shu.
+He then ordered Weizi Kai to replace the Yin line, offer sacrifices to its ancestors, and established him in Song, issuing the Charge to Weizi to confirm it.
+Because Weizi was benevolent and worthy, he replaced Wu Geng, and the remnant people of Yin greatly revered and loved him.

 23

-In Duke Xi's seventeenth year, King Li of Zhou fled to Zhi.
+In the seventeenth year of Duke Xi, King Li of Zhou fled to Zhi.

 24

 In the twenty-eighth year, Duke Xi died, and his son Duke Hui Bi succeeded him.
-In Duke Hui's fourth year, King Xuan of Zhou ascended the throne.
+In the fourth year of Duke Hui, King Xuan of Zhou ascended the throne.
 In the thirtieth year, Duke Hui died, and his son Duke Ai succeeded him.
 Duke Ai died in his first year, and his son Duke Dai succeeded him.

 25

-In Duke Dai's twenty-ninth year, King You of Zhou was killed by the Quan Rong.
-Qin began to be ranked as feudal lords.
+In Duke Dai's twenty-ninth year, King You of Zhou was killed by the Quanrong.
+Qin was first ranked among the feudal lords.

 26

-In the thirty-fourth year, Duke Dai died, and his son Duke Wu Si Kong succeeded him.
-Duke Wu gave birth to a daughter who became Duke Hui of Lu's wife.
-She gave birth to Duke Huan of Lu.
+In the thirty-fourth year, Duke Dai died, and his son Duke Wu Sikong succeeded him.
+Duke Wu had a daughter who became the wife of Duke Hui of Lu and gave birth to Duke Huan of Lu.
 In the eighteenth year, Duke Wu died, and his son Duke Xuan Li succeeded him.

 27